 Consequences of Infection

 Consequences of infection include brain inflammation, nervous system complications, and muscle paralysis.
-Death occurs in about 2% to 40% of TBE cases depending on the virus subtype.
+Death occurs in about 20% to 40% of TBE cases, depending on the virus subtype.

 Need for Medical Assistance

-Travelers who develop symptoms of TBE or a generalized illness or marked local reaction within 2 to 3 weeks of a known tick bite should seek medical attention.
+Travelers who develop symptoms of TBE, a generalized illness, or marked local reaction within 2 to 3 weeks of a known tick bite should seek medical attention.
 No specific treatment is available for TBE.

 When in a risk area, observe the following tick precautions:

-- Wear long, light-colored trousers tucked into boots when hiking and observe personal protective measures against tick bites.
-See Insect Precautions.
+- Wear long, light-colored trousers tucked into boots when hiking, cover as much of the body surface as practicable when walking through brushy vegetation, and observe personal protective measures against tick bites.

 - Treat outer clothing, boots, camping gear, bed netting, and screens with permethrin (or other pyrethroid).